kaoskorobase/oscpp/README.md

 **oscpp** is a header-only C++11 library for constructing and parsing [OpenSoundControl](http://opensoundcontrol.org) packets.
-Supported platforms are MacOS X (as well as iOS), Linux (including Android) and Windows; but the code should be easily portable to any platform with a C++11 compiler. **oscpp** intends to be a minimal, high-performance solution for working with OSC data.
+Supported platforms are MacOS X, iOS, Linux, Android and Windows; the code should be easily portable to any platform with a C++11 compiler. **oscpp** intends to be a minimal, high-performance solution for working with OSC data.
 The library doesn't perform memory allocation (except when throwing exceptions) or other system calls and is suitable for use in realtime sensitive contexts such as audio driver callbacks.

 **oscpp** conforms to the [OpenSoundControl 1.0 specification](http://opensoundcontrol.org/spec-1_0).
 Except for arrays,